I maintain the sqlite3 Dart package which provides convenient Dart bindings

 int nOut);

-function is called in C, we're actually calling an injected WebAssembly function called path_normalize
+This informs the linker that, when the dartNormalizePath function is called in C, we're actually calling an injected WebAssembly function called

-in an injected module named dart
+an injected module named dart.

-implementation, I provide this function to sqlite3 for normalizing paths (source).
+In my os_web.c implementation, I provide this function to sqlite3 for normalizing paths (source).

 I used this approach to implement all VFS functions through a Dart bridge.
 For the file system, I've written two Dart implementations: One in-memory file system and a simple one persisting data in IndexedDB.